-Certain pronouncements were issued by the IASB or IFRS Interpretations Committee that are not mandatory for accounting periods beginning on or after January 1, 2014 or later periods.
-They have not been early adopted in these financial statements, and they are expected to affect the Company in the period of initial application.
+Certain pronouncements were issued by the IASB or IFRS Interpretations Committee that are not mandatory for accounting periods beginning on or before May 1, 2015.
+They have not been early adopted in these financial statements.
 In all cases the Company intends to apply these standards from application date as indicated below: